e-conomic/vmlapis/examples/java/README.md

 You can find in-depth documentation here: http://docs.vml.visma.ai/

+### To run the examples
-Run this command from root folder to compile and run particular example
+Run this command from example folder to compile and run the snippet
 ```bash
 mvn install && java -jar target/grpc_client-1.0-SNAPSHOT-shaded.jar
 ```